jamiejamiebobamie/Wicka-Brochure-Site/README.md

 and contains custom spritesheets that I created using **Maya**, the **Unreal Engine**, **iMovie**, and the **Python PIL** library, as well as other media, such as images and gifs.

-The 'home' page features an interactive spritesheet that animates when the user 'mouses-over' it, and blinking monster eyes, that are randomly-placed each time the page loads.
+The 'home' page features an interactive spritesheet that animates when the user 'mouses-over' it, and blinking monster eyes that are randomly-placed each time the page loads.

 The site has a short 'about' page as well as an in-depth, "deep-dive" 'grimoire' page that touches on the various game mechanics of Wicka.